ka215/cdbt/readme.txt

 == Screenshots ==

-1. You can see the usable shortcodes and information of table schema that was created in the dashboard.
-2. You can control the common actions of this plugin in the setting general options.
+1. On this plugin, you will be able to manipulate various tables of the database from wordpress management screen.
-3. You can create a new table in the database at will from the management console.
+2. You can create free their own table in the database.
-4. You can be created design structure of the table in visually using a GUI tool called table creator.
-5. You can activate the table you want to operate from the list of tables that you created.
-6. You can use the import feature, you can register in bulk data into a table that was created.
-7. All data in the table can be viewed as a list at any time.
-8. Entry Form of registration data to the table is automatically generated as well.
+3. Your database creation can be intuitively designed with a drag-and-drop.
+4. Since version 2, you can also manage the core tables that is built in WordPress.
-9. You can check the data in the table, or to edit, and to remove it is also easy.
+5. You can easily operate data in any tables via simply and useful interface.
-10. If you have stored binary data as images in the database, preview is available in the modal window.
-11. Of course, download function of binary data is also provided.
-12. The pages of Viewer, Editor, and Entry Forms can display to frontend by using shortcodes.
-13. You can modify table as add an index or column in the table, and delete or change.
-As you can be done that easily by using various presets.
+6. By the multi-functional shortcodes, you are able to provide any tables to the front-end visitors.
+7. With the Web API features, you will be able to allow table operation from other than your own site.
+8. Sorry, please use the previous version 1.x if your environment has PHP 5.3 or less.
+9. The legacy version of the plugin is possible to get from [here](https://downloads.wordpress.org/plugin/custom-database-tables.1.1.15.zip).

 == Changelog ==

+= 2.0.6 =
+* Fixed a bug in the session and cookie processing for the continuous transmission prevention.
+* Fixed a bug that edit button can not click on the shortcode "cdbt-edit" at the frontend side.
+* Enabled the feature of filter in the shortcode "cdbt-edit", because it has been implementation leakage.
+* Fixed the wrong loading order of multi-language translation file.
+* Added attributes of "narrow_keyword" and "sort_order" to the shortcode of "cdbt-edit".

 = 2.0.5 =
-* Fixed a bug that had been left in the processing of the attributes of hidden_cols of shortcode "cdbt-entry".
+* Fixed a bug that had been left in the processing of the attribute of "hidden_cols" at shortcode "cdbt-entry".
 * Fixed a bug that can not be entered for a table with a specific column name at the shortcode "cdbt-entry".
 * Transmitting data at shortcode cdbt-entry is corresponding an issue where would have been multiplexed registered. (for correspondence of some tickets)
 * Fixed a bug that will be not generated SQL when you set of "None" to the "key/index" at the "table creator".